 With effect from 24 July 2020, the Health Protection (Coronavirus, Wearing of Face Coverings in a Relevant Place) (England) Regulations 2020 require, by Regulation 3(1), most people aged 11 and above to wear a face covering in England “whilst entering or remaining within a relevant place.”
 They are the counterpart to the Regulations governing face coverings on public transport which I summarise here; and, as a reminder, do not apply in Wales, Scotland or Northern Ireland, all of which have different approaches.
 The summary here is designed, in particular, for those working with individuals with impaired decision-making capacity.

 Regulation 3(1) requires a person to wear a face covering, unless they have a “reasonable excuse”.
-Regulation 3(2) sets out the categories of people to whom the requirement to wear a face covering does not apply even when they are in a “relevant place”, including (most importantly) shop employees acting in the course of their employment.
+Regulation 3(2) sets out the categories of people to whom the requirement to wear a face covering does not apply even when they are in a “relevant place.”
+With effect from 24 September, those categories of people no longer include those working in places such as shops and bars.

 Regulation 4 provides a non-exhaustive list of what may constitute a “reasonable excuse” pursuant to Regulation 3(1).
 They are – understandably – similar to those which apply in relation to the requirement to wear a face covering on public transport.
 For present purposes most relevant are: